Naitini Tuiyau

 Naitini N Tuiyau (June 16, 1915 - March 1, 2002) was a Fijian cricketer and rugby union player.

-Tuiyau was a right-handed batsman and made his first-class debut for Fiji in 1954 against Otago during Fiji's 1953/54 tour of New Zealand.
-During the tour he played three further first-class matches, with his final first-class match for Fiji coming against Auckland.
+Tuiyau was a right-handed batsman who made his first-class debut for Fiji in 1954 against Otago during Fiji's 1953/54 tour of New Zealand.
+During the tour, he played three further first-class matches, with his final first-class match for Fiji coming against Auckland.

-In his 4 first-class matches for Fiji he scored 170 runs at a batting average of 21.25, with a high score of 33.
+In his 4 first-class matches for Fiji, he scored 170 runs at a batting average of 21.25, with a high score of 33.
 In the field Tuiyau took 4 catches.

 Tuiyau also represented Fiji in 10 non first-class matches for Fiji in 1954.
 Tuiyau's final match for Fiji came against Bay of Plenty during the 1953/54 tour.

 In rugby union he played as a scrum-half and featured in five Test matches for Fiji, two against Tonga in 1947 and three against New Zealand Maori the following year.